Kyssuber/research/my_mucho_galfit/README.md

             **The current functionality is such that testing will have to occur in an iPython or Jupyter/notebook environment.
 ApoloGEEZ.**

-BEWARE OF MEMORY LEAKS WHEN RUNNING hp.create_galfit_mosaics().
+**BEWARE OF MEMORY LEAKS** when running hp.create_galfit_mosaics().
 I recommend taking care before executing that the user uses one psf_index at a time, then quit() iPython, then repeat.
 The additional (psf_index) arg is the best failsafe I could manage.
 I am a humble README.md.

-USAGE (Terminal python):
+**USAGE** (Terminal python):

 *use -h or --help for the list of arguments.*

 '''python build_html_website_MG.py -h'''

-   <-param_file path/to/paramfile (name of parameter file, no single or double quotation marks)>
+   *-param_file path/to/paramfile (name of parameter file, no single or double quotation marks)

-   <-test (indicates that user is wanting to test the GalPage class functions)>
+   *-test (indicates that user is wanting to test the GalPage class functions)

-   <-mask (instructs script to create mask mosaics)>
+   *-mask (instructs script to create mask mosaics)

-   <-LS (creates LS cutouts, mosaics)>
+   *-LS (creates LS cutouts, mosaics)

-   <-galfit (creates galfit output mosaics for all psf_indices specified in param_file)>
+   *-galfit (creates galfit output mosaics for all psf_indices specified in param_file)

-   <-html (creates .html scripts for galpages and homepage)>
+   *-html (creates .html scripts for galpages and homepage)